headhilly/kinkku/README.md

 This will allow you to bascially have a live preview of your go server.

-# All you need to do is save and refresh the page.
+It's simple, all you need to do is save and refresh the page.

 Keep in mind that whenever you save a go file, even if you haven't changed anything in the code, it registers as a modification.